tnear/JavaScript/Angular.md

 **Built-in Solutions for Common Tasks**: Angular provides built-in solutions for common tasks such as form validation, routing, and state management.

 ## Components
-Angular components are TypeScript classes that are decorated with @Component.
+Angular components are TypeScript classes that are decorated with `@Component`.
 This decorator allows you to specify metadata about the component, including its selector, template, and styles.

 ```js
 import { Component } from '@angular/core';